Frequently Asked Questions

 What do students do for fun?

 Our Campus Activities Board plans an event each weekend and several special events throughout the year.
-These include movies, bowling, ice skating, coffee houses and Feast of Carols, Hesston’s Christmas formal.
+These include movies, bowling, ice skating, coffee houses and the End of Semester Celebration, Hesston’s Christmas formal.
 The college also offers intramural athletics and the opportunity for you to compete against other students in volleyball, tennis, racquetball, softball, indoor soccer, floor hockey and basketball.
 Ultimate Frisbee is a campus tradition.
 Drubers (a donut shop) and Newell’s (a truck stop) in Newton are favorite late night destinations for Hesston students.
 Nearby, Wichita offers access to a broad variety of attractions and cultural events including concerts, museums, restaurants, sporting events, and ethnic festivals.

 Is there a place on campus that I can work out?